theochem/horton/doc/dev_howto_use_git.rst

     In realistic projects, the source code history is not linear, but contains many deviations from the `master branch` where people try to implement a new feature.
-It is however useful to have only one official linear history.
+It is, however, useful to have only one official linear history.
     We will show below how this can be done with git.

 Branch head